sakurawald/fuji/README.md

 This mod need `fabric-api` mod to work, so make sure you have installed `fabric-api` mod.

-Before you enable `BetterFakePlayerModule`, you need to install `carpet` mod.
+Before you enable `BetterFakePlayerModule` and `BetterInfoModule` , you need to install `carpet` mod.

 Before you enable `ProfilerMoudle`, you need to install `spark` mod.